simOne3107/R4CogPsy/README.md

 [1] "This entire sentence is a variable."
 ```

+Note that if we place numeric values in quotes, **R** will treat them as text rather than as numbers.

-If you would like to find out the number of characters in a given string, you can use the `str_length()` function:
+If we would like to find out the number of characters in a given string, we can use the `str_length()` function:

 ```r
 str_length (variable1)